GRASBOCK/RK-Utility/README.md

 ```

 <p>
-I know Cmake is a bit overkill at this size of a project (it was for learning purposes). <br>
+I know Cmake is a bit overkill at this size of a project. <br>
-Maybe I will make it a header only in the future.
+I will add new libraries to it later though.
 </p>